intltechventures/Tips/Tips.COBOL.md

+# COBOL Tips and Resources

-This is more of a curiosity - but in case it is of interest to others...
+- iThis is more of a curiosity - but in case it is of interest to others...

 I've installed this on a Mint 17.x Linux VM (running in Oracle VirtualBox) ...and confirmed that yes, you can compile and execute COBOL programs using it

-GnuCOBOL (formerly known as OpenCOBOL)
+## GnuCOBOL (formerly known as OpenCOBOL)
 * http://opencobol.add1tocobol.com/
 * http://open-cobol.sourceforge.net/
 * http://open-cobol.sourceforge.net/faq/index.html